Rima Bali: Critical reception

-Rima Bali's works have received overwhelmingly positive critical responses, both in Arabic and Spanish media.
+Rima Bali's works have received positive critical responses, both in Arabic and Spanish media.

 Reception in Arabic media

 In a July 2023 interview with the cultural platform of London-based Al-Araby Al-Jadeed news magazine, Bali was cited as one of the writers with a distinct female style in modern Arabic literature.
-About the relationship between history and creative writing, she remarked:"
+About the relationship between history and creative writing, Bali remarked:"

 [...] the war took place in Syria, but reading about this war is a process that dozens may disagree on.
 This is the flesh and blood that every novelist brings from the dust of history to write his novel according to his own vision.
 [Our soul] is the one who carries her chains with her from her homelands.
 If exile is a prison with open skies, home has always been a prison without sky, and I train my soul today to fly in this available sky so that one day it may get rid of its chains.

 An August 2023 literary review in the Lebanese newspaper An-Nahar of her novel Nay in a Western Orchestra praised her technique of multiple narratives and remarkable innovation.
 This story based on a Syrian refugee, confronted with his former war-time experience in Aleppo and feeling isolated in exile, was called "a new image of the Syrian literary character."

-In January 2024, Suleima’s Ring was shortlisted for the International Prize for Arabic Fiction award, the most prestigious and important literary prize in the Arab world.
-Following the nomination for the IPAF award, Bali was interviewed by the official Syrian TV website, with questions about her personal development as a writer, the importance of contemporary novel-writing and the Arab readership.
+In January 2024, Suleima’s Ring was shortlisted for the International Prize for Arabic Fiction (IPAF), the most prestigious and important literary prize in the Arab world.
+Following the nomination for the IPAF award, Bali was interviewed by the official Syrian TV website, with questions about her personal development as a writer, the importance of contemporary novel writing and the Arab readership.
 Asked about her view of the present-state destruction of Aleppo, she said:

 Although the crimes committed against this city are too great to be forgotten or treated by a literary work, I wanted to present the splendid Aleppo in Suleima's Ring with all its strife, wounds and pride, to invite those who watched it bombed, destroyed and humiliated to see its original character [...]
 In my novels, I always tend to associate my tragedy or the tragedy of my people with other tragedies in the world.